lordmulder/wma2wav/Readme.txt

 OS Support
 ----------

-The pre-compiled binaries of this tool were compiled with Visual Studio 2010 (MSVC 10.0) and therefore will only work on Windows XP with Service Pack 2 or any later version of Microsoft Windows (including Vista and Windows 7).
-They do NOT run on Windows 2000 though!
-There is a special Visual Studio 2008 (MSVC 9.0) binary included, which should run on Windows 2000.
-Moreover there is a "x64" (64-Bit) binary that will run on the 64-Bit editions of Vista and Windows 7 only.
+The pre-compiled binaries of this tool were compiled with Visual Studio 2010 (MSVC 10.0).
+Thanks to the 'EncodePointer' workaround, the 32-Bit binary should now work on Windows 2000 and later (including Windows XP, Windows Vista and Windows 7).
+While the 32-Bit binary works on both, 32-Bit and 64-Bit platforms, there also is a "x64" (64-Bit) binary that will run on the 64-Bit editions of Windows Vista and Windows 7 only.
 Last but not least this tool has been tested to work under Linux (Ubuntu 11.04), thanks to Wine.

 Note: The "debug" binary is intended for testing/debugging purposes only and should NOT be used for normal operation.
-You can use 'DebugView for Windows' by Mark Russinovich to display detailed log messages with "debug" builds.
+You can use 'DebugView for Windows' by Mark Russinovich <http://technet.microsoft.com/en-us/sysinternals/bb896647> to display detailed log messages with "debug" builds.

 Sync Correction